ds5110/ohdsi-fall24/README.md

 ## Step 1: Create intermediate tables

 We will create various intermediate tables in your own schema.
 This is done because directly using tables in 'omop_cdm_53_pmtx_202203' schema, which is the original data.
 Every time that an analysis is performed is extremely slow, since the number of data points in those tables are on a scale of billions.
 We will use the stroke cohort definition created by Casey Tilton as an index table to filter out any relevant (stroke diagnosis) person_IDs from the omop schema into a table written into your work schema.
-As a result, you will be working on tables that are on a maximum size of a million data points in maximum.
+As a result, you will be working on tables that are on a scale of a million data points in maximum.
 Run the following command on your Anaconda PowerShell Prompt.
 Make sure you are at your directory which cloned this repo:

 ```
  make create_tables